kwakuduahc1/dhims-snakebites/README.md

   </section>
   <section>
     <h2>Methods</h2>
     <p>Data from 2016 to 2020 was extracted from the DHIMS database.
-Data from 3 facilities were exluded as they probably looked more of an error, e.g. recording over 1,000 cases of snakebites in an age group for a single month.</p>
+Data from 3 facilities were excluded as they probably looked more of an error, e.g. recording over 1,000 cases of snakebites in an age group for a single month.</p>
-    <p>DHIMS categorises the age groups, they were further collapsed into fewer groups for easy presentation.
-The re-categorisation is arbitrary and does not represent any scientific process</p>
+    <p>DHIMS categorizes the age groups, they were further collapsed into fewer groups for easy presentation.
+The re-categorization is arbitrary and does not represent any scientific process</p>
   </section>
   <section>
     <h2>Dashboard</h2>